streamlit/docs/content/deploy/community-cloud/get-started/deploy-from-a-template.md

    When you deploy a template, Community Cloud forks the template repository into your GitHub account.
 Community Cloud chooses a default name for this repository based on the selected template.
 If you have previously deployed the same template with its default name, Community Cloud will append an auto-incrementing number to the name.

    <Note>
        Even if you have another user's or organization's workspace selected, Community Cloud will always deploy a template app from your personal workspace.
-Hence, Community Cloud will always fork a template into your GitHub user account.
+That is, Community Cloud will always fork a template into your GitHub user account.
 If you want to deploy a template app from an organization, manually fork the template in GitHub, and deploy it from your fork in the associated workspace.
    </Note>

 1. Optional: In the "App URL" field, choose a subdomain for your new app.